gregorykan/glass_trees/README.md

   - proofs and counterproofs
   - inherently dialogical
 - interaction as the decomposition and recomposition of possibilities
-  - decomposition as the generation of new questions and answers from those existing
+  - fragmentation as the generation of new questions and answers from those existing
-  - recomposition as resolution of questions (reduction, normalization, abstraction, compression?) and their corresponding answers
+  - integration as resolution of questions (reduction, normalization, abstraction, compression?) and their corresponding answers

 ## theoretical inspirations (poorly co-opted, half-digested spirits)